tanayTelsinge/Interview/EPAM Systems.md

 -convert object --> byte stream -> can be saved to a file, sent over a network, or stored in a database.
 -The reverse process, deserialization, converts the byte stream --> object.
-Marker Interface, why is it used? example take serialization
+Marker Interface, why is it used?
+- Tagging Mechanism – It marks a class to indicate special behavior to the JVM or frameworks.
+- Runtime Identification – The JVM checks it using instanceof or reflection (e.g., Serializable).

+example take serialization

 ```